Privacy policy

 • When submitting a bid for an event

-When you, as an artist/project, submit an offer for a call for artists on our platform, we collect various pieces of information from you that may include personal data and transmit them to the respective organizer for whose event you are submitting an offer.
+When you, as an artist/project, submit an offer for an Open Call on our platform, we collect various pieces of information from you that may include personal data and transmit them to the respective organizer for whose event you are submitting an offer.
 These include:

 • The price at which you are willing to perform the event